Resource Page SEO Audit Tool

 Which resource pages should I audit first?

-Start with pages that collect email signups, rank for template or checklist terms, support sales enablement, or receive backlinks but fail to drive product engagement.
+Start with pages that collect email signups, target template or checklist intent, support sales enablement, or receive visits from directories, partners, or internal hubs but fail to guide readers toward the product workflow.

 Why do resource pages lose traffic?

-Many resource pages get stale.
-The asset is outdated, the intro is thin, screenshots are old, internal links are weak, or the page no longer matches what searchers expect.
+Resource pages get stale when the asset is outdated, the intro is thin, screenshots are old, internal links are weak, or the page no longer matches what searchers expect.

 Can Page Refresh AI audit gated resources?